OWASP/CheatSheetSeries/cheatsheets/Insecure_Direct_Object_Reference_Prevention_Cheat_Sheet.md

 Based on this, an attacker can build a collection of valid ID from *EMP-00000* to *EMP-99999*.

-To be exploited, an IDOR issue must be combined with an [Access Control](Access_Control_Cheat_Sheet.md) issue because it's the Access Control issue that "allow" the attacker to access to the object for which he have guessed the identifier through is enumeration attack.
+To be exploited, an IDOR issue must be combined with an [Access Control](Access_Control_Cheat_Sheet.md) issue because it's the Access Control issue that "allow" the attacker to access to the object for which they have guessed the identifier through is enumeration attack.

 # Additional remarks